BraveStarr (video game)

 BraveStarr is a 1987 action game developed by Probe Software and published under U.S. Gold's Go! label.
 Based on the animated series and toyline of the same name, the player assumes the role of Marshal BraveStarr.

+Gameplay

+Marshall Bravestarr travels across Planet New Texas to rescue Shamen, who has been taken by Tex Hex under orders from the evil spirit Stampede.
+The player guides Bravestarr through locations such as Star Peak, the Prairie Mines, and Fort Kerium, collecting Kerium and using it to buy equipment.
+Along the way, Bravestarr fights enemies, avoids hazards, and searches for clues that lead toward Shamen's location.
+The game progresses by moving between these areas, gathering resources, and confronting the forces controlled by Tex Hex and Stampede.

 Development

 BraveStarr was published by Probe Software and developed under US Gold's Go! label.

 Reception

-BraveStarr received negative reviews from video game critics.
-However, the music by David Whittaker was praised.
+BraveStarr received mixed reviews from video game critics.
+The music by David Whittaker was praised.